In 1989 we introduced the world’s first access control system that operated in a Microsoft Window’s environment.

 At the cutting edge

 From our inception, we have designed and manufactured state-of-the-art edge devices that capture user data at various endpoints for clients from a broad spectrum of industries.
-It’s this vast domain experience that allows us to speak with authority on management and distribution of data in a highly efficient and secure way.
+It’s this vast domain experience that allows us to speak with authority on the management and distribution of data in a highly efficient and secure way.

 Today, the proliferation of edge devices able to capture user data has raised many questions about the legality and regulations surrounding what’s known as personally identifiable information (PII).
 Although this information is shared, ownership of that data has, quite rightly, been redefined of late, both sides of the Atlantic.
 The reform we have seen with GDPR across Europe, and also at a State by State level in the U.S., has meant a sharp refocus for many companies on the management of that data.